 The Panel intends to continue its focus on use of its website to modernise and improve how it does business and to deliver best value on its public funding.
-This will include producing and improving technical guidance for practitioners, and completing the back-loading of transactions documents onto the website, to create a comprehensive database of Code-regulated, and Code company scheme, documents.
+This will include producing and improving technical guidance for practitioners, and completion of a comprehensive database of Code-regulated, and Code company scheme, documents.9

-The internet and the Panel's website will be used for cost efficient information delivery.
+The Panel's website will be used for cost efficient information delivery.
 The Panel also intends to work with other professional bodies and agencies such as the Institute of Directors to improve the Panel's reach to the market.